Cedric-Pinteau/wekan-dashboard/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy on Nginx server

+`mv ./dist/myapp /var/www/wekan-dashboard` to move files to their final destination to be served by the web server.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).